No Way Out (2005): Storylines

 The main feud heading into No Way Out was between John "Bradshaw" Layfield (JBL) and Big Show.
 At the Royal Rumble, JBL defended his WWE Championship in a triple threat match against Kurt Angle and Big Show.
 During the bout, members from Team Angle (Luther Reigns and Mark Jindrak) and JBL's Cabinet (Orlando Jordan and the Basham Brothers) interfered, and eventually the Cabinet helped JBL retain his championship by pinning Angle.
 Later in the evening JBL entered the office of SmackDown!
 General manager Theodore Long, who immediately announced a Barbed Wire Steel Cage Match between JBL and Big Show for the WWE Championship at No Way Out.
 On the February 3 episode of SmackDown!, Big Show defeated the Basham Brothers in a handicap match.
 On the February 10 episode of SmackDown!, JBL and his cabinet attacked Big Show, and on the February 17 episode of SmackDown!, Big Show did the same thing to JBL and his cabinet.

-Kurt Angle, who lost to John Cena in the tournament.
+Kurt Angle, who lost to John Cena in the tournament to determine the number one contender for the WWE Championship at WrestleMania 21.